A new way to find symbiotic stars: accretion disc detection with continuum survey photometry: Introduction

 \subsection{The history of symbiotic star detection}

-In 1901, W. P. Fleming discovered that Z And exhibited nova-like emission lines and a peculiar light curve ``unlike that of any other star so far observed'' (\citealt{Cannon1911}).
-Later, A. J. Cannon associated Z And with RX Pup, RS Oph, and Y CrA---nova-like stars that were not quite novae, with unusual long-cadence light curves and strong nebular lines that would come to be associated with high temperatures \citep{Cannon1923}.
-Decades later, these objects became known as symbiotic binaries, with emission lines originating in the dense wind nebula of a mass-losing cool giant, photo-ionized by the accreting companion.

-At the same time, Fleming was also working on the taxonomy of ``Md class'' stars: M stars with Balmer emission, which she linked to their long-period variability \citep{flemingobit}.
+At the same time as W. P. Fleming and A. J. Cannon were discovering a class of unusual nova-like stars that would later come to be known as symbiotic binaries \citep{Cannon1911,Cannon1923}, Fleming was also working on the taxonomy of ``Md class'' stars: M stars with Balmer emission, which she linked to their long-period variability \citep{flemingobit}.
 These pulsating red giants are these days known mostly as Mira variables and long period variables (LPVs), which according to our modern understanding produce Balmer emission through shocks in their atmospheres (\citealt{Fadeyev2004}, and references therein).
 Fleming showed that there was a continuum of Md stars, ranging from Md 1 in which H$\beta$ and H$\gamma$ were much stronger than H$\delta$, to Md 10 in which H$\delta$ was stronger by far \citep{Fleming1912}.
 Today, the holotype of Fleming's Md 10 stars is called an oxygen-rich Mira, in which TiO bands may absorb H$\alpha$ and H$\beta$ emission before it can escape the stellar atmosphere---and the holotype of her Md 1 stars is called an S Mira, in which spectral features from s-process products partially or fully replace the TiO molecular banding \citep{Castelaz2000}.

 But several objects that would later become known as symbiotic stars were also included in Fleming's Md sequence, including Y CrA, RW Hya, R Aqr, and Mira (Table IX and Plate II in \citealt{Fleming1912}).
 Here is where the fundamental tension of our subject began: when are emission lines on a luminous M spectrum emitted by the cool giant itself, and when are they emitted elsewhere?